marceltanuri/myFacebookFriends/README.md

 // find these values by inspecting a request from your facebook account. const data = {
-    securityParams : "", // inspect the body of the post request fbCookies : "" // inspect the request cookies
+    securityParams : "", // inspect the body of the post request fbCookies : "", // inspect the request cookies
-}
+    docId : "" // inspect the body of the post request }

 exports.data = data